amalrajvinoth/jooq-optimistic-locking/README.md

 ## Usage

-Follow the guidelines in the [usage documentation](https://www.jooq.org/doc/latest/manual/getting-started/tutorials/jooq-in-7-steps/jooq-in-7-steps-step1/) to understand how to use the jOOQ and Spring integration with optimistic locking.
+Follow the guidelines in the [usage documentation](https://www.jooq.org/doc/latest/manual/getting-started/tutorials/jooq-in-7-steps/jooq-in-7-steps-step1/) to understand how to use the jOOQ with optimistic locking.